Seizure of Cash at Orlando International Airport MCO

 The law enforcement officers with OPD, MBI, HSI, CBP, or DEA, sometimes work together to investigate these cases at the airport.
 The cases often involve a fact pattern in which the agent will allege that the traveler voluntarily decided to talk to the agents and answer questions about the money.

-For this reason, it is important that we obtain the surveillance video from the airport to show that the detention was not free and voluntary.
+Sometimes, the agency illegally detains, interrogates, and searches a traveler at the airport.
+For this reason, we obtain the surveillance video from the airport to show that the detention was not free and voluntary.
 The video might also show the officers engaging in an illegal search under the Fourth Amendment without a search warrant or any other legal basis.

 In these cases, the authorities often interrogate the traveler about the reasons for carrying the cash.
-The officers almost never read Miranda warnings before they start asking questions.
+The officers rarely read Miranda warnings before they start asking questions.

 The agents will determine whether the subject recently purchased the airline ticket or only purchased a one-way ticket.
-The agents believe that it is common for drug traffickers and money couriers to purchase tickets with a short amount of time prior to traveling.
+The agents believe that it is common for drug traffickers and money couriers to purchase tickets within a short amount of time before traveling.

 The amount of cash seized might be compared to the subject’s earnings on his or her last tax return.
 Based on these factors, the agents might decide to seize or confiscate the money for administrative forfeiture.

 After the money is taken, a written verified claim can be filed for “early judicial intervention” or “immediate court action.”
-After the written verified claim is received by the agency holding the property, the agency is required to send the case to the United States Attorney’s Office.
+After the written verified claim is received by the agency holding the property, the agency must send the case to the United States Attorney’s Office.

-An Assistant United States Attorney (AUSA) will determine whether to immediately return the money or to seek permanent forfeiture of the money by filing a lawsuit against the “Defendant Funds” in federal court.
-That’s right, they actually name the “Defendant Funds” as the defendant.
+An Assistant United States Attorney (AUSA) will determine whether to return the money immediately or seek permanent forfeiture by filing a lawsuit against the “Defendant Funds” in federal court.
+That’s right, they name the “Defendant Funds” as the defendant.

 “I hereby abandon all claims to the above-described merchandise, and waive any further rights or proceedings relative to these articles.”